nix-community/cache-nix-action/restore/README.md

 ### Ensuring proper restores and save happen across the actions

-It is very important to use the same `key` and `path` that were used by either `actions/cache` or `actions/cache/save` while saving the cache.
+It is very important to use the same `primary-key` and `paths` that were used by either `nix-community/cache-nix-action` or `nix-community/cache-nix-action/save` while saving the cache.
 Learn more about cache key [naming](https://github.com/actions/cache#creating-a-cache-key) and [versioning](https://github.com/actions/cache#cache-version) here.